 By about 7-8 months post-pixie (with regular mullet trims every 6-ish weeks), my hair looked like this:

-Still growing into that A-line shape from a few months before, but it was getting long enough that the back layer (which you can barely see, I’m sorry for not taking better pictures) was starting to be able to grow in at the same pace as the front, so it looked like it was a part of the style and not a mudflap or, as my hairdresser liked to call it, ‘that awful duck tail.’
+Still growing into that A-line shape that I had started trimming it into earlier, but it was getting long enough that the back layer (which you can barely see, I’m sorry for not taking better pictures!) was starting to be able to grow in at the same pace as the front.
+At this point, when I went in for trims, I got actual, all-over trims, not just hacking off the mullet so the front could catch up.

 We had family photos taken in April, which was about 9 months into my grow-out.
-I already shared these pictures in this post, but they give you a better look at the length/style than my not-so-stellar phone shots do . . .
+I already shared these pictures in this post, but they give you a better look at the length/style than my unimpressive selfies do . . .